kaifishr/Snake/README.md

 adjusts the agent's policy in order to *maximize the expectation of future rewards*.

-### Snakes Environment
+### Snake Environment

-The *Snakes* environment is a grid-like structure that is completely observed by the agent.
+The *Snake* environment is a grid-like structure that is completely observed by the agent.
 The position of food and the agent itself on the playing field is encoded into the playing field and represents the state an agent can observe.

 #### Encoding